AngusGLChen/angusglchen.github.io/_pages/about.md

 - Fairness, accountability, and transparency of Machine Learning techniques in education;
 - Automatic collection and generation of quality educational materials (e.g., assessment questions and informative feedback).

 For **prospective students**: I am always looking for self-motivated Ph.D. students, who have a strong interest in educational research, to work with me.
 I'm also happy to work with master and undergraduate students at Monash University.
-If you are interested, please contact me via guanliang.chen@monash.edu.
+If you are interested, please contact me via <guanliang.chen@monash.edu>.

 What's New